 'A VISION OF THE PAST AND A VISION OF THE FUTURE' Irish Times

 'A VIVID SLICE OF HISTORICAL FICTION' Sunday Express

 1815, Sumbawa Island, Indonesia

-For fans of David Mitchell and Andrew Miller, THE YEAR WITHOUT SUMMER tells the story of a fateful year when temperatures fell and the summer failed to arrive.
-It is a story of the books written, the art made; of the journeys taken, of the love longed for and the lives lost.
+The Year Without Summer is the story of the books written, the art made; of the journeys taken, of the love longed for and the lives lost during that fateful year.
 Six separate lives, connected only by an event many thousands of miles away.
 Few had heard of Tambora - but none could escape its effects.

 Superb . . . a stay-up-all-night page-turner . . . a beautifully written, angry, unflinching and unforgettable novel. - Financial Times

 Vividly realised . . . this second novel does not disappoint - The Times

 Glasfurd is a strikingly sharp and subtle writer who finds beauty in the bleakest situations.
 She has the rare ability to conjure characters vividly in a few deft strokes and the gift, rarer still, of making us care deeply about them . . . an angry and tender interrogation of tangibly real lives . . .
 Glasfurd's hard-hitting admonition deserves to find its mark. - The Guardian

 Glasfurd is a skilful writer and the book offers much to enjoy - Sunday Times